-- approving the retention of compensation consultants and outside service providers and advisors; - reviewing and approving, or recommending that our board of directors approve, the compensation, individual and corporate performance goals and objectives and other terms of employment of our executive officers, including evaluating the performance of our chief executive officer and, with his assistance, that of our other executive officers;
+- approving the retention of compensation consultants and outside service providers and advisors: - reviewing and approving, or recommending that our board of directors approve, the compensation, individual and corporate performance goals and objectives and other terms of employment of our executive officers, including evaluating the performance of our chief executive officer and, with his assistance, that of our other executive officers;

-- reviewing and recommending to our board of directors the compensation of our directors; - administering our equity and non-equity incentive plans; - reviewing our practices and policies of employee compensation as they relate to risk management and risk-taking incentives; - reviewing and evaluating succession plans for the executive officers; - · reviewing and approving, or recommending that our board of directors approve, incentive compensation and equity plans; and - reviewing and establishing general policies relating to compensation and benefits of our employees and reviewing our overall compensation philosophy.
+- reviewing and recommending to our board of directors the compensation of our directors; - administering our equity and non-equity incentive plans; - reviewing our practices and policies of employee compensation as they relate to risk management and risk-taking incentives; - reviewing and evaluating succession plans for the executive officers; - reviewing and approving, or recommending that our board of directors approve, incentive compensation and equity plans; and - reviewing and establishing general policies relating to compensation and benefits of our employees and reviewing our overall compensation philosophy.

-Our compensation committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of Nasdaq.
+Our compensation committee operates under a written charter that satisfies the applicable listing standards of Nasdaq.